GoogleCloudPlatform/professional-services/README.md

 * [LabelMaker](tools/labelmaker) - A tool that reads key:value pairs from a json file and labels the running instance and all attached drives accordingly.
 * [Maven Archetype Dataflow](tools/maven-archetype-dataflow) - A maven archetype which bootstraps a Dataflow project with common plugins pre-configured to help maintain high code quality.
 * [Netblock Monitor](tools/netblock-monitor) - An Apps Script project that will automatically provide email notifications when changes are made to Google’s IP ranges.
+* [Stackdriver Trace BigQuery Exporter](examples/stackdriver-trace-bq-exporter) - Example of how to export Stackdriver Trace data to BigQuery using Cloud functions.
 * [Site Verification Group Sync](tools/site-verification-group-sync) - A tool to provision "verified owner" permissions (to create GCS buckets with custom dns) based on membership of a Google Group.